Low-complexity method for hybrid MPC with local guarantees

 We consider a simple example taken from the hybrid MPC literature \cite[Example~4.1, p.~415]{bemporad1999}.
 It consists of two states, one input and PWA dynamics defined over two regions:

 with $u_{k} \in [-1,1]$, a regulation objective $\sum_{k=1}^N \|x_{k+1}\|^2 + \|u_k\|^2$ and

-The problem is solved for $\xi = 10$ and prediction horizons $N=5,10,20,\ldots,60$.
-The penalty parameter for ADMM is $\rho = 10$ and the tolerance $\epsilon_{\rm tol} = 10^{-3}$ is used.
-Furthermore, a time limit of $t_{\rm max} = \unit[1800]{s}$ (30 minutes) is imposed for all solvers.
+For prediction horizons $N=5,10,20,\ldots,60$, we apply the hybrid MPC in closed-loop for $10$ steps.
+Each MPC problem is solved using the proposed method, with $\xi = 10$, and using ADMM with penalty parameter $\rho = 10$, where the tolerance $\epsilon_{\rm tol} = 10^{-3}$ is used for both methods.
 The convergence of our method is illustrated in \reffig{fig:bemporadConsensus} by a decreasing consensus violation $\|z_j-y_j\|$, for $N=40$ and the first time step of the receding horizon problem.
 Even though not shown, the method also converges for all successive time steps (and horizons $N$), with similar convergence characteristics.
 This leads to a stable closed-loop trajectory, illustrated in \reffig{fig:bemporadClosedloop}.
 The trajectory is almost indistinguishable from the optimum, obtained using a MIP reformulation based on disjunctions \cite[Section~5]{vielma2015}.
 The computational advantage of our method is underlined by \reffig{fig:bemporadRuntime}, where the average runtime for different control horizons $N$ is shown.
-Our method is several orders of magnitude faster than the considered commercial MIP solvers.
-This difference becomes more pronounced for larger prediction horizons $N$.
-In fact, Gurobi (for $N \geq 30$) and CPLEX (for $N \geq 50$) frequently exceed the time limit.
+Our method is approximately two orders of magnitude faster than the considered commercial MIP solvers.
 Furthermore, \reffig{fig:bemporadRuntimeProxvsADMM} illustrates, that our method is slightly faster than ADMM in terms of the median runtime.
-The average runtime of ADMM in \reffig{fig:bemporadRuntime} is substantially higher than for our method, because ADMM fails to converge for two of the ten time steps and terminates when it reaches $10'000$ iterations.
+The average runtime of ADMM in \reffig{fig:bemporadRuntime} is substantially higher than for our method, because ADMM fails to converge for two of the ten time steps and terminates when it reaches \num{10000} iterations.
 We were not able to achieve convergence of ADMM by adjusting $\rho$ for these cases.